-The ADAPT service model has been designed and developed by Solar 4 RVs in response to the complexities of system design for mobile applications.
+The ADAPTTM service model has been designed and developed by Solar 4 RVs in response to the complexities of system design for mobile applications.
 It provides support before, during and after purchase and provides:

 - appropriate assessment and advice to ensure appropriate choices; so the end result is